tpakis/ADB-Remote/README.md

 2. **Connect to Device**
    - Select the device from the list
    - Tap "Connect"
+   - If connecting for the first time, you'll need to accept the connection on the target device (similar to USB debugging authorization)
    - Once connected, the "Commands" tab will become available

 3. **Execute Commands**